 Top Picks For The Best French Mandoline

-Produced by the company that created the original mandoline, the Bron Crouke Classic Mandoline comes with a price tag of under $150, reasonable for a French-style mandolines with restaurant-grade functionality.
+Produced by the company that created the original mandoline, the Bron Crouke is a classic found in many chef’s homes.

 The Original Mandoline: This is the original mandoline that has stood the test of time, and is made exclusively in France.
 It’s built for both professional chefs and home cooks.
 It features a classic French design but with a modern twist of stainless steel.